Teen Mental Health Speaker for More Than Three Decades

 United States Marine Corps: Stationed at Cecil Field Marine Barracks Security Forces

 The phone rang about 0900 (military time) in April 1992.
 I was stationed at Cecil Field Marine Corps Security Forces in Jacksonville, FL.
 The phone call was from a Lt.
 Colonel at Apopka High School asking if we could send a Marine to speak to the ROTC Cadets about Student Leadership.
 I had answered the phone.
-I thought to myself, “Hell yeah!”
+I thought to myself, “Hell yeah, I can do that!”

-That was it.
-I was hooked and knew I wanted to speak to teens.
-So, every day off I had, I drove two hours from Jacksonville, FL to Orlando, FL to work with these amazing young teens in the ROTC Program at Apopka High School.
+I was hooked and knew I wanted to be a youth motivational speaker and speak to teens in high school assemblies.
 Who would have thought that a career was born?

 After getting out of the Marine Corps, I had moved back home to Hollis, New Hampshire.

-Unfortunately, this failed relationship sent me spiraling backwards, and soon I found myself hospitalized with depression and suicidal ideation.
+Unfortunately, this failed relationship sent me spiraling backwards, and soon I found myself hospitalized with depression and suicidal ideation, again.
+The pain and no coping skills and not speaking out asking for help.

 Teaching and Coaching High School

-I was living with two friends who were both high school teachers and coaches at Hollis-Brookline High School.
-They were in pretty well with the school administration and before you knew it, I was a full-time substitute teacher and coach at Hollis-Brookline High School.
+My two roommates were both high school teachers and coaches at Hollis-Brookline High School.
+They were in pretty well with the school administration and before I knew it, I was a full-time substitute teacher and coach at Hollis-Brookline High School.
 I was making $42 a day and loved every minute of it.
+Coaching basketball and soccer and teaching on $42 a day.

-I’ve never been a curriculum guy, so I knew I wanted more.
-I kept thinking of how much I loved speaking and sharing my story and talking to the students and my athletes about life.
+I loved being a teacher and teaching life, self-confidence, and helping teens navigate their challenges.
+I loved sharing my story and getting to know the students and families.
 Being a teacher was the greatest job, but I’d have to go back to school and get my degree.
-With two kids and child support I made too many excuses to will my way through.
+I did and got a degree in aeronautical aviation because I wanted to fly.

 Jimmy Valvano and Lou Holtz Motivational Speakers